 - Reports.
-For details, see Creating Reports for Process Server and Central. - Central Configuration.
+For details, see Chapter 34, "Process Server and Process Central Reports" on page 520. - Central Configuration.
 Customize the Process Central client application.
-For details, see What is Process Central?. - Binary and HTML files.
+For details, see "What is Process Central" on page 494. - Binary and HTML files.
 For process request forms, you can export HTML, language files, images, and style sheets.
-For details, see What is Process Central?. - XQuery Modules.
-Refer to Writing XQuery Functions. - To deploy additional resources to the server: - 1.
+For details, see "What is Process Central" on page 494. - XQuery Modules.
+Refer to "Writing XQuery Functions" on page 288. - To deploy additional resources to the server: - 1.
 Ensure that the server is running, and ensure that your resource file is in a Workspace project. - 2.
 Select File > Export > Orchestration > Contribution- Business Process Archive File. - 3.
 If the resources are not directly imported into the process, you can skip the process deployment descriptor files (.pdd files) to include in the .bpr archive. - 4.
 Select the export location and filename for the .bpr archive. - 5.
 In the Deployment section, select Web Service as the Type. - 6.
 On the Catalog Resources page, if needed, select Add. - Select a Resource Type and Location.
 Select a resource from the Project Explorer.
 For Other, add a URI.
 The URI can be any reference desired, preferably related to the resource type.
 For example, an XML resource URI should be the root namespace of the XML document.

-See also Deploying Forms, Reports, and Configuration Files.
+See also "Deploying Forms Reports and Configuration Files" on page 513.